HLBarker/MachineLearningPortfolio/PredictingBreastCancer/README.md

 relatively non-invasive technique for assessing breast lumps

 ### Objective

+Accurately predict whether a breast tumor is benign or malignant based on its characteristics (*e.g.*, size, texture, etc.), which are determined via ...

 ### Machine learning process
 ### Results and interpretation
 ### Next steps